smitelli/sort_of_face/README.md

 Installation and Requirements
 -----------------------------

-sort\_of\_face is developed and tested on on PHP 5.3 machines.
+sort\_of\_face is developed and tested on PHP 5.3 machines.
 I am almost positive it will not run on 5.2 or lower.
 I never tested it on anything higher, either.
 The `curl` extension is required for the Twitter OAuth stuff, and the `mbstring` extension is required because of some JavaScript scraping shenanigans.

 ###To install: